gcc-mirror/gcc/gcc/config/arm/arm.md

 ; CLOB means that the condition codes are altered in an undefined manner, if ;   they are altered at all
 ;
-; UNCONDITIONAL means the instions can not be conditionally executed.
+; UNCONDITIONAL means the instruction can not be conditionally executed and ;   that the instruction does not use or alter the condition codes.
 ;
-; NOCOND means that the condition codes are neither altered nor affect the ;   output of this insn
+; NOCOND means that the instruction does not use or alter the condition ;   codes but can be converted into a conditionally exectuted instruction.

 (define_attr "conds" "use,set,clob,unconditional,nocond"
 	(if_then_else